 In times of crisis when data center accessibility is limited, employee safety is at risk, and hardware supply chains are disrupted, maintaining a data center becomes very challenging – especially if you need to make urgent changes to your infrastructure.
-Companies that are in the Cloud can scale their environments, add virtual desktops, increase VPN capabilities, manage remotely, and reallocate resources based on rapidly fluctuating needs.
+Companies that are in the cloud can scale their environments, add virtual desktops, increase VPN capabilities, manage remotely and reallocate resources based on rapidly fluctuating needs.

 4. Rethink Obsolescence

 The market moves faster than technology becomes obsolete.
 Traditional technology refresh lifecycles are normally five to seven years.
 Businesses need to change their concept of obsolescence from a financial perspective to a market perspective.
-A financial perspective forces the business to wait based on amortization tables, sitting idly while the market evolves and its competitors respond.
+A financial perspective forces the business to wait based on amortization tables, sitting idly while the market evolves and competitors respond.

-In the Cloud, old models for thinking about obsolescence as a function of usability, supportability, and the cost of replacement no longer apply.
+In the cloud, old models for thinking about obsolescence as a function of usability, supportability and the cost of replacement no longer apply.
 The hardware you bought to support market needs five years ago may technically still work and does not “need” to be replaced.
 But the market you bought it for has changed, rendering that technology obsolete to market needs.